 Dr. Frazier is currently writing a monograph Slaves Without Wages: Runaway Black Slaves and Servants in Eighteenth-Century London.
 This project investigates the meaning of freedom and liberty in English society, particularly as it relates to enslaved Black people, both before and after the 1772 Somerset Case.

 Dr. Frazier served as co-editor of a monograph Topics in African Diaspora, published in 2016 by Kendall Hunt Press.
 Professor Frazier was a Duke University Mellon Foundation-Franklin Humanities Institute Digital Humanities Initiative Fellow for the 2017-2018 academic year.
 In 2021, Dr. Frazier received a fellowship as a Summer Fellow for the New Storytellers at The Research Institute Digital Ethnic Studies at the University of Nebraska-Lincoln.
-As part of the summer fellowship, Dr. Frazier will develop a digital history project about the Amistad revolt led by Cinque.
+As part of the summer fellowship, Dr. Frazier developed an ongoing digital history project about the 1839 Amistad revolt.